JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 ## Dependencies {#widgets-realistic-deps}

-Once the package is created and the widget scaffold laid down, we need to add the JavaScript dependencies without which nothing can move forward.
+Once the package is created and the widget scaffold\index{scaffold} laid down, we need to add the JavaScript dependencies\index{dependency} without which nothing can move forward.

-Two dependencies are required in order for peity.js to run: peity.js and jQuery.
+Two dependencies\index{dependency} are required in order for peity.js to run: peity.js and jQuery.
 Instead of using the CDN\index{CDN} those are downloaded as this ultimately makes the package more robust (more easily reproducible outputs and no requirement for internet connection).
 Each of the two libraries is placed in its own respective directory.

 ```r
 dir.create("./inst/htmlwidgets/jquery")